RileyFitz/rf-tech-chirpy/_posts/2024-07-9-proton-filters.md

 ---
-layout: post
-title: "Protonmail Aliases and Filters"
+title: Protonmail Aliases and Filters
-categories: Domain Email
-author:
+description: >-
+  Use Protonmail features to organize your email, and create different endpoints to reach you at.
-- Riley Fitz
+author: Riley Fitz
-meta: "Domain Email"
+date: 2024-07-08  +/-TTTT
+categories: []
+tags: [cloudflare, dns, email]
 ---

 ## Prereqs